jkelleyrtp/jkelleyrtp.github.io/content/portfolio/work2_MULTILATERATION.md

 +++
 date = "2016-11-05T19:41:01+05:30"
-title = "LEAF Systems: Collaborative Multilateration" draft = false image = "img/portfolio/multilateration.png"
+image = "img/portfolio/multilateration.png"
 showonlyimage = false
-weight = 1
+title = "LEAF Systems: Collaborative Multilateration" weight = 1

 +++
+I developed an graph-theory based algorithm that used inductive graph reasoning

 When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.
 <!--more-->